coding-for-reproducible-research/intro-unix-shell/_episodes/04-pipefilter.md

 The redirection and pipes used in the last few commands are illustrated below:

-![Redirects and Pipes of different commands: "wc -l *.pdb" will direct the output to the shell. "wc -l *.pdb > lengths" will direct output to the file "lengths". "wc -l *.pdb | sort -n | head -n 1" will build a pipeline where the output of the "wc" command is the input to the "sort" command, the output of
+[Redirects and Pipes of different commands: "wc -l *.pdb" will direct the output to the shell. "wc -l *.pdb > lengths" will direct output to the file "lengths". "wc -l *.pdb | sort -n | head -n 1" will build a pipeline where the output of the "wc" command is the input to the "sort" command, the output of